Talks

 Together, this group embodies the future of collaborative puzzle-solving, leveraging their diverse expertise to unravel the mysteries of 3301 and make a profound impact on the puzzle-solving community.

-Tomer and Yomi.
+Tomer, and Yomi.
 "Spoofing certificates with MD5 collisions - party like it's 2008!".

 Abstract, Bios